runeunhjem/workflow-ca/README.md

 - Implemented Jest for unit testing.
 - Implemented Cypress for end-to-end testing.
 - Added ESLint and Prettier for consistent code formatting.
-- Set up Husky and lint-staged to automatically run ESLint and Prettier on commits.
+- Set up Husky and lint-staged in separate branch, workflow-formatting, to automatically run ESLint and Prettier on commits.

 #### Jest: